kche309/phylocancer/README.md

 Then run BEAST2 either using the GUI or command-line.

+Please note: Large datasets may require 1 or more weeks to reach convergence depending on your computing resources.
+The resume option in beast (`-resume` for command-line) can be used to resume long running analyses.

 ### Run using BEAST2 GUI
 * For `Input file`, select the XML for the analysis you want to run.
 * Press `Run` to start running the analyses.